 We returned to Magic late last march and have been on the boat almost continuously since then.
-We spent four months in the Tuamotus in the middle of last year, and have been in the Society islands otherwise (for a day-by-day account of our activities, see the Diaries section).
+We spent four months in the Tuamotus in the middle of last year, and have been in the Society islands otherwise.
 It’s been a wonderful time and we love living on the boat here, exploring the area and diving, kiting, and surfing.

 More recently, though, I’ve been learning about the fate of the corals here.
 Back in october the IPCC released a report projecting that, worldwide, coral reef cover will decline by 70-90% if the world warms this century by 1.5°C relative to preindustrial times, and by 99% if the warming is 2°C. Neither of these targets will be easy to reach: emission rates continue to increase, and if they follow this business-as-usual trajectory the planet is projected to warm to about 4.3°C above preindustrial times this century.
 Reading these projections for coral reefs was shocking, especially seeing how healthy the reefs in French Polynesia currently are.
 I couldn’t find a good resource explaining these projections, so I did some research and built a website.
 Long story short, if emissions continue on this trajectory then by 2053 (when I will turn 70) 89% of reefs are expected to bleach severely every year, with the rest not far behind.
 It’s hard to imagine them surviving such conditions.